 - Bidding is done clockwise, and players must bid at least one trick.
 The sum of all bids does not need to equal 13, allowing for more strategic depth.

-- To the dealer's left, the player leads the first trick by playing a card.
+- The player leads the first trick to the dealer's left by playing a card.

 - Subsequent players must follow suit if possible.
 If they cannot, they can play any card.